mjendrusch/learning-ifc/README.md

 ### Installation
 This package depends on [torchsupport](https://github.com/mjendrusch/torchsupport), a general support library for machine learning in PyTorch, by the authors.
-To install this package, first install torchsupport and dependencies, then clone this repository, and install using `setup.py`.
+To install this package, first install torchsupport version 0.0.1 and dependencies, then clone this repository, and install using `setup.py`.